 How Much Coffee Does Brazil Actually Make?

 There’s not too much to worry about, though.
 Coffee has not gone extinct yet.
-In fact, coffee is still a huge commodity in Brazil.
+In fact, coffee is still a huge commodity in Brazil and the coffee industry there is thriving overall.

 As of 2017, Brazil exported $4.6 billion USD of coffee in one year.
 They are estimated to make 49.2 million, 60-kilogram bags in 2018.
 With over 220,000 coffee farms, it’s no wonder they’re turning out java like crazy.